loguerci/hydra_project/readme.md

 # AudioMorph
-A visual journey through live sound
+A visual journey through live sound.

-It Creates dynamic visuals reactive to music, reacting to an audio input of your computer
+This web-browser based app creates dynamic visuals reactive to music playing from an audio input of your computer.
+The visuals change based on the genre, mood, energy etc.

 ## How it works
-It's a pythong webserver, that after being executed serves a webpage where visuals are rendered in real time, based on audio features extracted from the input you choose
+It is a Python webserver, which, after being executed serves a webpage where visuals are rendered in real time, based on audio features extracted from the input you choose.

 ## Usage
-after creating a python environment, install the required packages with pip
+After creating a python environment, install the required packages with pip
 ```bash
 pip install -r requirements.txt